victor-estrade/learning_to_pivot/Readme.md

 ## Seed

-Script are seeded to help reproduce bugs or unwanted behaviour (especially NaN values).
+Scripts are seeded to help reproduce bugs or unwanted behaviour (especially NaN values).

 Do not hesitate to change the seeds although each scripts already runs multiple seeds.